Q: Is there a T-Shirt?

 A: Yes- see below for details.
 Note- drop bags are only available for those doing the Ultra Easy 100km.

 Aid stations- Full- SOS or Horley’s replace Electrolyte, water, chips/pretzels, bananas, lollies.
 Basic- water.
 Drop bags must be clearly marked with race # and name.
-These need to be packed and left at the Albert Town Tavern on Friday night by 6pm!
+These need to be packed and left at registration on Friday night by 6pm!

 - Mt Alpha- Basic